-The Children’s Forum operates the Refugee Home-Based Childcare Microenterprise Development Project (RCCDP) in Miami-Dade and Broward Counties, funded by the U.S. Administration for Children and Families, Office of Refugee Resettlement.
+The Children’s Forum operates the Refugee Home-Based Childcare Microenterprise Development Project (RCCDP) in Miami-Dade County, funded by the U.S. Administration for Children and Families, Grant # 90RG0164.
 The Forum provides business development mentorship, training, assistance, and funding to help refugees learn English, navigate the American culture to open a family child care home business, and enroll children of other refugee families so that their parents can return to work.

 Supporting a vulnerable population to gain economic self-sufficiency has clear and obvious impacts on the revenues and tax base of a community.
 The RCCDP empowers refugee women to own their own businesses; allows other refugees to work assured that their children are well cared for; and provides safe and nurturing environments for young refugee children, preparing them for success.

 The project goals are to: